 Financial Aid Probation: You have successfully appealed an Unsatisfactory SAP status and you are eligible for federal student aid for one term only.
 After the end of the term, you must meet academic progress plan requirements in order to qualify federal student aid for subsequent terms.
 You are not eligible to receive federal student aid for those terms for which you are assigned an Unsatisfactory SAP status.

 Financial Aid Programs Subject to SAP Policy

 Common financial aid programs subject to Wright State University's SAP Policy include:

 If you do not meet SAP requirements, you may appeal to the Office of Financial Aid for Financial Aid Probation.

 - Only current Wright State University students may appeal.

 - You may appeal to receive federal student aid for one term only.
-There is no limit the number of appeals you may submit; however appeal deadlines do apply.
-NOTE: Effective Fall semester 2016, students will be limited to a maximum of two (2) appeals per semester.
+Students will be limited to a maximum of two (2) appeals per semester.
 Appeals must be submitted prior to the semester appeal deadline to be considered.